abdullahirfann/log-aggregration-using-sql-blog/Readme.md

-# Log Analytics with SQL?!?
+# Log Analytics with SQL

 I was talking to a friend recently and she happens to be a performance test engineer.
 It had been a stressful day for her because it took her an entire day to analyze some performance results.
 You might be wondering: